kyma-project/test-infra/development/image-builder/README.md

         Path to application config file (default "/config/image-builder-config.yaml") -context string
         Path to build directory context (default ".")
-  -directory string
-        Destination directory where the image is be pushed.
-This flag will be ignored if running in presubmit job and devRegistry is provided in config.yaml
   -dockerfile string
         Path to Dockerfile file relative to context (default "Dockerfile") -log-dir string